Let’s talk about functional trainers, also called cable machines.

 They can also be used to supplement traditional free weight exercises.

 And while they are expensive and take up a considerable amount of space the variety of options they provide make them worth the expense.

 They are great for a wide range of trainees (young or old, experienced or new), rehabilitative exercise, and specialized sports training.

 Some of the photos used in this article are property of the manufacturer.

-We’re an affiliate of Rep Fitness, Force USA, and Amazon.
+We’re an affiliate of Rep Fitness, Force USA, Amazon, and others that sell this equipment.
 If you click the links in this article we receive a small fee at no additional cost to you.
 This helps us to bring you great information to make the right choices for your health and fitness.